-- b.
+- a.
+Aeromedical transport to PCI capable facility, if available. - b.
 Transport to closest facility with fibrinolytic capability. - c.
 Transport to closest facility capable of providing stabilizing care and expeditious transfer to facility with PCI. - 2.
 If 12 lead ECG indicates signs of ischemia, possible NSTEMI, or is normal/non-diagnostic, transport to closest facility capable of providing stabilizing care and transfer to facility with PCI, if indicated. - 3.
 If patient has a BP < 90 DO NOT administer nitroglycerin. - 4.
 If 12 lead ECG indicates PVC's evaluate for underlying causes.
 Consult Medical Command Physician for treatment options.